Our commitment to sustainability

 Responsible Tourism

-Responsible Tourism is demonstrated through the Steps at Strawberry Field programmes, which help those with learning disabilities and other barriers to employment to learn new skills and gain work experience.
+Sustainability and responsible tourism have been an ongoing project within Strawberry Field since we opened the gates in 2019.
+Responsible tourism is demonstrated through the Steps at Strawberry Field programmes, which help those with learning disabilities and other barriers to employment to learn new skills and gain work experience.
 All profits made from the exhibition, café and shop sales go towards funding these programmes.

 ‘Steps at Strawberry Field’ is made up of four individually tailored programmes, providing employment skills, work experience, and opportunities to volunteer.
 Trainees and volunteers from the programmes are offered placements at Strawberry Field to encourage their development and career opportunities, before in some cases, going on to two further placements elsewhere.
 Find out more here.